A Guide for Families

 Watch Out For

-• Forgetting to include 4 copies of each page will get your appeal rejected
+• Failing to include a complete copy of your prior filings and responses will get your appeal rejected

 • A rejection for missing copies does NOT give you extra time to refile